Notes On An Approach To Apery's Constant: Zeta(3)

 \begin{definition} Let $V_n$ be the set of terms of the form $\sin(\frac{i\pi}{2^n}))$ where $i\le 2^{n-1}$.
 Call the members of $V_n$ the elementary terms. \end{definition} Then we let $E_n$ be the extension of $Q$ generated by adjoining elemrents of $V_n$.
 Trig functions show that any product of terms in $E_n$ can be written as a sum of elementary terms with rational coefficients.
 Hence the degree of the extension $E_n$ is $\le 2^{n-1}$.
 We will work with terms of the form $2\sin(\frac{i\pi}{2^n})$ for convenience., as in,\\

 We call the maximum number of nested roots the depth of the term.
 The term above has depth 3.
 Terms comprising $S_n$ have depth $n-1$.
 There are $2^{n-1}$ elementary terms of depth $n$.
 The terms in $V_n$ have depth $\le n-1$.
 The minimal polynomial of terms of depth $n$ over $Q$ is where $n$ power of $2$ appear, yielding deg$(p(x))= 2^{n}$.
 The roots of $p(x)$ are the elementary terms of depth $n$, each appearing with a "+" and a "-" sign.
 The extension is normal, the $2^n$ powers of a root (elementary term of depth $n$) form a basis of the extension which has rank $2^n$.
 The extension $E_n$ contains all the terms of $V_{n+1}$.
 The terms of $V_{n+1}$ form an alternate basis.
-The Galois group of $p_n(x)$ is the cyclic group $\sigma(n)$.\\ \begin{definition} As a shorthand notation, we can refer to an elementary term by its sequence of signs.
-For example, $ e=\sqrt{2-\sqrt{2+\sqrt{2-\sqrt{2+\sqrt{2}}}}}$ would correspond to $(-+-+)$.\\ We define the $\textrm{sign}(e)$ to equal $(-1)^{k+1}$, where $k=$ number of ``-'' signs in the notation for $e$. \end{definition} Each elementary term $e$ has a corresponding function $e(x)$.
-For example, $\sqrt{2+\sqrt{2-\sqrt{2+\sqrt{2}}}}$ corresponds to $\sqrt{2+\sqrt{2-\sqrt{2+2x}}}$.
+The Galois group of $p_n(x)$ is the cyclic group $\sigma(n)$.\\